 B-601: Requirements for Determining the Parent Share of Cost

-Federal CCDF regulations at 45 Code of Federal Regulations (CFR) §98.45(k) require that parents receiving child care assistance be assessed a . must be on a sliding fee scale based on family size and income and may be based on other factors as appropriate but may not be based on the cost of care or amount of subsidy payment.
+Federal CCDF regulations at 45 Code of Federal Regulations (CFR) §98.45(l) require that parents receiving child care assistance be assessed a PSoC.
+PSoC must be on a sliding fee scale based on family size and income and may be based on other factors as appropriate but may not be based on the cost of care or amount of subsidy payment.

-Boards must set a parent share of cost policy that provides for the parent share of cost being:
+Boards must be aware that the PSoC is:

-assessed to all parents, except when one of the exemptions described in B-602 applies
+assessed to all parents, unless an exemption described in B-602 applies;

-an amount determined on a sliding fee scale based on family size and gross monthly income (number of children in care may also be considered)
+established by the Commission using a sliding fee scale based on the family’s size and gross monthly income; and

-an amount that is affordable and does not result in a barrier to families receiving assistance

-Additionally, the policy must provide for a process to ensure a review of the sliding fee scale if there is a pattern of frequent terminations due to parents’ failure to pay the parent share of cost.
+based on a weekly calculation to ensure prospective payments are calculated correctly in the child care case management system.

-Rule Reference: §809.19(a)(1)
+Rule Reference: §809.19

 B-601.a: Parent Share of Cost – Sliding Fee Scale Based on Family Size and Income

-Boards must ensure that the sliding fee scale is based on family size and gross family income expressed as a percent of the US Department of Health and Human Services poverty guidelines (aka federal poverty guidelines) or state median income for the appropriate fiscal year, as shown in the Parent Share of Cost Sliding Fee Scale.

-Based on the Board’s local policy, if care is frequently terminated due to failure to pay the parent share of cost, the Board must review the sliding fee scale and its affordability.
-This review must include whether the provider is charging the parent the difference between the provider’s published rate and the Board’s maximum reimbursement rate.
-If the provider is charging the difference, the Board must consider whether this is a factor that affects affordability.
-Based on review, Boards must adjust the sliding fee scale to ensure that the parent share of cost is not a barrier to assistance for families at certain income levels.
+Boards must be aware that calculations for the PSoC established by the Commission use a consistent statewide methodology, as follows:

+For one child in care:

+the PSoC is established at a minimum of 2 percent of the family gross income for families beginning at 1 percent of the state median income level (SMI); and

+the PSoC is gradually increased to a maximum of 7 percent of the family gross income for a family from 76 to 85 percent of the SMI.

+For each additional child in care, PSoC is calculated by a gradual percentage increase with a limit of 7 percent of the family gross income.

+B-601.b: Reductions of the Assessed Parent Share of Cost for Non-Full-Time Care

+A Board may establish a policy that upon the child’s referral for part-time, blended, or part-week care, a PSoC reduction may be applied.
+A Board may require that, for a family to be eligible for the reduced PSoC, all children in the family have part-time, blended, or part-week care.

 Rule Reference: §809.19

-B-601.b: Other Considerations for Assessing Parent Share of Cost

-In establishing a parent share of cost policy, Boards also may consider the number of children in care, by including an additional amount for each additional child in care.

-Consistent with CCDF regulations at §98.45(k), Boards must ensure that the parent share of cost policy does not consider the cost of care or the amount of the provider reimbursement.

-A Board may establish a policy that upon the child’s referral for part-time, blended, or part-week care, a reduction may be applied.
-A Board may require that, for a family to be eligible for the reduced , all children in the family have part-time, blended, or part-week care.

-Boards must be aware that discounts based on family size or number of children in care—other than the additional amount per child—are not allowed.
-This includes any discounts for larger families.
+Boards must be aware that reductions based on family size or number of children in care—other than the additional amount per child—are not allowed.
+This includes any reductions for larger families.

-A Board may establish a policy that upon the child’s referral for part-time, blended, or part-week care, a parent share of cost reduction may be applied.
-A Board may require that for a family to be eligible for the reduced parent share of cost, all children in the family have part-time, blended, or part-week care.

 B-602: Parents Exempt from the Parent Share of Cost